mjvn9/Telling-Stories-With-Data-Portfolio/critique-by-design-women-parliament.md

 The original dataset had so many lines so I made the  choice to include only the top three performers (Sweden, Finland, Belgium) and the lowest three performers (Cyprus, Malta, Hungary) with the EU average for a baseline reference.

-These extremes are where the clearest differences show up and they reinforce the story I’m trying to tell.
-This visualization isn’t trying to be a full statistical analysis, but rather trying to help the viewer see how dramatically experiences differ across the EU.
+These extremes are where the clearest differences show up and they reinforce the story.
+This visuali isn’t trying to be a full statistical analysis, but rather trying to help the viewer see how dramatically experiences differ across the EU.

 One of the biggest pieces of feedback I got from my peers was about the colors in my sketch, as they didn’t know what the colors meant.
 That pushed me to be much more intentional with the palette.
 Using graduated shades of greens to indicate high representation/a positive outcome and oranges to indicate low representation/a concerning outcome matches viewers' natural associations with these colors.
 This ended up being one of the most important improvements, because it removes cognitive friction and helps people immediately understand which countries are doing better or worse.